Is LSD Addictive?

-An acid overdose occurs when a person takes a dangerous amount of the drug.
+An acid overdose occurs when a person takes a dangerous amount of a drug.
 Overdoses require immediate medical attention.
 Excessively high drug doses aren’t fatal but can cause psychosis and a more intense psychedelic experience.
 In addition, some people experience a “bad trip,” which can cause confusion, panic, anxiety, or helplessness that lasts several minutes or hours.

 LSD Overdose Symptoms